100mslive/hms-video-react/README.md

 </p>

-# IMPORTANT: Deprecation Notice
+# IMPORTANT: Deprecated

-Note that this library is on path of eventual deprecation, if you're starting a new project please use [@100mslive/react-sdk](https://www.npmjs.com/package/@100mslive/react-sdk), our [quickstart guide](https://www.100ms.live/docs/javascript/v2/guides/react-quickstart) should help you in getting up quickly.
+Note that this library is deprecated and is no longer actively maintained, if you're starting a new project please use [@100mslive/react-sdk](https://www.npmjs.com/package/@100mslive/react-sdk), our [quickstart guide](https://www.100ms.live/docs/javascript/v2/guides/react-quickstart) should help you in getting up quickly.
 For already existing projects, if you're not using any UI components and only using the hooks, you can simply replace all occurence of "@100mslive/hms-video-react" with "@100mslive/react-sdk" after installing the latter.
 We're also actively working on a UI package ["@100mslive/react-ui"](https://www.npmjs.com/package/@100mslive/react-ui), currently in alpha for helping with headless and styled components.

 # 100ms React SDK